Séléka: Civil War

-In September 2013 Michel Djotodia announced that Séléka had been dissolved.
-The disbanded group has dispersed into the countryside and have been committing mass atrocities according to Human Rights Watch.
-Executions, rape and looting by ex-Séléka fighters after the coup and disbanding have fomented religious tension where the population is 80% Christian.
-Christian militias, using the name anti-balaka, have been formed to fight the Muslim Séléka.
+In September 2013, Michel Djotodia announced that Séléka had been dissolved; however, this had little effect on the rebel groups already roaming across the country.
+Militias from Séléka, now dispersed into the countryside, went on to commit mass atrocities according to observers including Human Rights Watch.
+Executions, rape and looting by Séléka fighters further escalated religious and ethnic tensions.
+Largely Christian militias, using the name Anti-balaka, were formed from pre-existing village militias around this same period.
+These groups engaged in combat with Séléka, but also indiscriminately massacred Muslims.
 In response, the United Nations considered sending troops to stop the atrocities, and established the MINUSCA peacekeeping mission in September 2014.